Found Feathers project journal on iNaturalist: See what the iNaturalist feather identification community does and updates to the project.

-- Denver Zoo Biofacts Collection: A nice reference for certain rare species, but beware of misidentifications on many of the entries.
+- Denver Zoo Biofacts Collection: A nice reference for certain exotic species, but beware of misidentifications on many of the entries.

 - Waking up Wild Bird Feather Identification Guide: Guide to North American bird feathers that currently contains over 110 species.
 Helpful to quickly scan a variety of species, but lacks measurements and feather placement labels.